 Your employer may also offer a flexible spending account, which you can fund out of pretax dollars and then use for medical costs not covered by the insurance company.
 When your employer’s open enrollment period for benefits rolls around toward the end of the year, consider what health costs you might incur in the year ahead that won’t be covered by the insurance company, and then use that to guide how much you contribute to the spending account.

 Planning to change jobs?
-Until your new employer’s coverage kicks in or until you purchase insurance through one of the health care exchanges, in companies with over 50 employees, it is the law that your company offer COBRA for up to 18 months.
-If you work for a company as small as two people, 16 states have a law called mini-COBRA requiring them to offer the same coverage an employee in a larger company would receive.
+Until your new employer’s coverage kicks in or until you purchase insurance through one of the health care exchanges, it’s the law that your company offers you COBRA coverage for up to 18 months, assuming you work for a company with over 50 employees,.
+If you work for a company with as few as two people, 16 states have a law called mini-COBRA, which requires your employer to offer the same coverage an employee in a larger company would receive.
 Check the law for your state.

 Next: Health Care Accounts